liwenjun111/SDMGAE/README.md

 ## User Guide

-### Step 1: Prepare Dataset
+### Step 1: Preparing Dataset
-Modify the code according to your needs.
+We take pan-cancer data as an example to explicitly specify the code execution steps, and the users can Mmodify the code according to theiryour needs.

 GAE_model/train.py:
 ```bash